Seder House Rules: Your Search for a Passover Dessert Ends Here

 A flourless chocolate cake belongs on every table, not just the Seder table.
 If you've never made a flourless chocolate cake before, it doesn't require a lot of work or expertise; whip the eggs to lift the chocolate to a cake-like consistency and you have a winner to end your dinner.
 This recipe does call for butter, but you can use kosher margarine if your main dish is a meat dish.

 Despite the name, this is a fool-proof dessert for any occasion.
 It's a super simple recipe that only involves pureeing strawberries and rhubarb to be folded into whipped cream for a spring treat.
 If you're taking the strict route for recipes that are kosher, a non-dairy whipped topping can substitute for the whipped cream in this dessert.

 Lemon Sorbet by The Kitchn

-This 4-ingredient dessert is as kosher as it is delicious.
+This four-ingredient dessert is as kosher as it is delicious.
 All you need are lemons, sugar, and water to make this sorbet happen.
 And if you're thinking "But I don't have an ice cream maker!" it's ok, you don't need one.
 You can make this in a baking pan in two to three hours with a little stirring along the way.

 Coconut Macaroons by Skinnytaste

 The coconut macaroon is the quintessential kosher cookie for Passover.
-All you do is make little piles of shredded coconut mixed with egg whites, sugar, and flavoring on a cookie sheet and then slide it into the oven for a half-hour and they reappear as cookies.
+All you do is make little piles of shredded coconut mixed with egg whites, sugar, and flavoring on a cookie sheet and then slide it into the oven for a half-hour and they reappear as classic Passover cookies.
 They're so easy to put together, you might just want to enter them into regular rotation on your cookie calendar.